PromiseGameFi/vibeLab/Vibelab.md

 VibeLab is the hub for **AI tool optimization**:
 - Security Scanner for GitHub repos
-- Universal AI Memory across all tools
+- Universal AI Memory (supermemory-style)
 - Pro blueprints for AI tools
 - Universal skills for coding agents